EU food agency must release glyphosate studies: court

 LUXEMBOURG (Reuters) - The European Food Safety Agency (EFSA) must disclose details of studies on the toxicity and carcinogenic properties of glyphosate, EU judges ruled on Thursday, cheering campaigners who want the weedkiller banned.

-“The public interest in having access to the information relating to emissions into the environment is specifically to know not only what is, or foreseeably will be, released into the environment, but also to understand the way in which the environment could be affected by the emissions in question,” the European Court of Justice’s General Court said in a statement.
+In a statement, the European Court of Justice’s General Court said the public interest in accessing the information related not only to knowing what is or could be released into the environment, but to understanding the impact of those emissions.

 Judges annulled two decisions by EFSA that denied access to details of the studies into the substance, which campaigners say should be banned.
-The two cases were brought by Greens members of the European Parliament among others.
+The two cases were brought by Green members of the European Parliament among others.

+“EFSA welcomes the decision,” the agency’s spokesman said in a statement.
+“This case, and the Court’s ruling, is important because it provides orientation for EFSA and others charged with interpreting EU legislation on public access to documents.”

 Glyphosate was developed by Bayer’s Monsanto under the brand Roundup.
 It is now off-patent and marketed worldwide by dozens of other chemical groups including Dow Agrosciences and Germany’s BASF.